The Whitworth’s new exhibition responds to the anniversary of partition by reclaiming the tradition of textiles

 As we pass the 70th anniversary of partition — the 1947 division of British India to form India and Pakistan — the North of England is collaborating with South Asia to mark this act of independence.
 Manchester will be exploring South Asian culture through various exhibitions, films, performances, and immersive productions.
 This is being branded as the New North South.

-As this programme is felt widely throughout Manchester in different forms and into the next three years, we’ve decided to run a ten-week feature in which each issue will be dedicated to a different aspect of the collaboration.
+As this programme is felt widely throughout Manchester in different forms and into the next three years, it will be come a feature of the upcoming weeks, in which each issue will be dedicated to a different aspect of the collaboration.